Home Page

 Juniper tree in the lower yard is now exposed

 Several legacy trees were removed, including two mature magnolias, a "big-bonsai-ed" juniper, and several self-seeded trees.
-This makes the property seem very exposed and a little bare now, but it also exposed the beauty of the oak and the juniper tree in the lower yard.
+This makes the property seem very exposed and a little bare now, but it exposed the beauty of the oak and the juniper tree in the lower yard.
 It also paved the way for replacing them with native trees and shrubs.
 We chose to use shrubs instead of fencing.
 We already have some shrub barriers, but more have been planted.
 It will take some time to get there.

 Path to the lower yard